 From around July last year, the posts began to emerge about what the key HR trends were likely to be in 2019.
 Now that the year is well and truly underway, what areas are rising up the Google ranks already?

 From chatbots, to Computer Assisted Technology (CAT), AI is making an impact in HR and is high on everyone’s agenda; yet surprisingly in a PwC survey, ‘only 2% of UK CEOs have introduced AI initiatives wide scale and 36% have no plans to pursue any AI initiatives in the next three years.’
 This however is not stopping us discussing what the future of work might look like, and we are already starting to see a shift from conversations around machine versus man, as organisations start to see new roles developing as AI evolves.
-With this in mind predicting employee performance and ability to adapt will become significant with tools such as DAT Next Generation and Raven’s able to support employers.
+With this in mind predicting employee performance and ability to adapt will become significant with tools such as DAT Next Generation and Raven’s Progressive Matrices able to support employers in assessing overall general ability and the aptitude to learn new concepts quickly, to help support employers.

 Mind the skills gap